pschatzmann/arduino-audio-tools/examples/examples-audiokit/player-url_icy-audiokit/README.md

 I also demonstrate how to assign your own actions to the buttons of the audio kit.

-### Note
+### Notes

+- Do not forget to set the wifi name and password.
-The log level has been set to Info to help you to identify any problems.
+- The log level has been set to Info to help you to identify any problems.
 Please change it to AudioLogger::Warning to get the best sound quality!

 ### Dependencies